mhweber/gis_in_action_r_spatial/_posts/2017-04-18-04-Spatial-Data-In-R-sp.md

 ## $ Species     : Factor w/ 3 levels "setosa","versicolor",..: 1 1 1 1 1 1 1 1 1 1 ...
 {% endhighlight %}

+As we can see, `iris` is a data frame and is used extensively for beginning tutorials on learning R. Data frames consist of rows of observations  on columns of values for variables of interest - they are one of the fundamental and most important data structures in R.

 ### Overview of Classes and Methods

 - Class: object types